cgh2797/GEO2R/README.md

 # GEO2R
 gene data analysis tool

-For <transient potassium channels : A therapeutic target for sensorimotor to cognitive disorders>
+For {transient potassium channels : A therapeutic target for sensorimotor to cognitive disorders}

 ## GEO